-Des sirability ('placing') of the Proposed Project Desirability ('placing') of the Proposed Project No. Question Description Answer 14.
+Des Desirability ('placing') of the Proposed Project No. .
+Question Description 14.
 Will the proposed land use result in unacceptable cumulative impacts?
 A cumulative impact is defined in the National Environmental Management Act, 1998 (Act No. 107 of 1998) Environmental Impact Assessment Regulations (2010) published in Government Notice No. R 543 as meaning "the impact of an activity that in itself may not be significant, but may become significant when added to the existing and potential impacts eventuating from similar or diverse activities or undertakings in the area".
 It is anticipated that the most significant Cumulative Impact associated with the proposed Ash Disposal Facility will include its contribution to the current poor air quality of the region.
 The poor regional air quality can be attributed to the particulate emissions emanating from the surrounding mining activities, agricultural activities and power stations.
 Furthermore the footprint Camden Power Station and associated infrastructure falls within the Highveld Priority Area which is associated with poor air quality, and elevated concentrations of criteria pollutants occur due to the concentration of industrial and non-industrial sources.
 The implementation of adequate mitigation measures aimed at managing the release of particulate emission will reduce the significance of the anticipated air quality impacts thereby reducing the impact of the ash disposal facility on the surrounding ambient air quality.
 It is therefore the opinion of the EAP that the proposed ash disposal facility will not result in unacceptable cumulative impacts.
-A detailed account of the impact Report.
+A detailed account of the impact assessment including the methodology as well as the significance assigned to each of the assessed impacts is provided in Part 4.8.2 of this Environmental Impact Report.
 As seen in Part 10 the significance for most of the assessed impacts is reduced by the implementation of mitigation measures.
 No